 Our compensation committee has designed a named executive officer compensation program that takes into account and reflects the pre-commercial and development stage of the Company.
-Our stock price is very volatile and, in the past several years, stock price movement has been largely driven by regulatory developments with respect to our most advanced product candidate, eteplirsen, which is currently under review by the Food & Drug Administration (FDA) for marketing approval in the United States and has a Prescription Drug User Fee Act (PDUFA) action date of May 26, 2016.
+Our stock price is very volatile and, in the past several years, stock price movement has been largely driven by regulatory developments with respect to our most advanced product candidate, eteplirsen, which is currently under review by the Food & Drug Administration (FDA) for marketing approval in the United States and had a Prescription Drug User Fee Act (PDUFA) action date of May 26, 2016.
+We announced on May 25, 2016 that the FDA notified the Company that they are continuing their review and internal discussions related to our pending NDA for eteplirsen and will not be able to complete their work by the PDUFA goal date of May 26, 2016.
+The FDA has communicated that they will continue to work past the PDUFA goal date and strive to complete their work in as timely a manner as possible.
 In recognition of stockholder focus on regulatory milestones, in 2015, as in recent years, the compensation committee set corporate goals and performance measures designed to recognize the Company's regulatory progress, the preparations necessary for the potential commercialization of eteplirsen, and the advancement of other potential product candidates in its research and development pipeline.